• Robbing Peter to Pay Paul?

 The Mueller investigation may be over, then, but it still lives on, since Calk's was one of the 14 sealed indictments filed by the special counsel before he turned in his magnifying glass.
 Also living on are Team Trump's efforts to prove that the whole thing was a sham, rooted in shady behavior by Hillary Clinton, Barack Obama, the Democrats, the FBI, the intelligence community, the 1977 Pittsburgh Steelers, D.B.
 Cooper, and the Easter Bunny.
 To that end, Trump ordered all the major US intelligence agencies to assist AG William Barr in his efforts to discover the truth about the surveillance of Trump's 2016 campaign.
 That means that the FBI is now tasked with investigating...itself.
 It also means that the entire intelligence apparatus of the United States and three different U.S. attorneys have joined Don Trump and Sancho Barr in tilting at what looks suspiciously like a windmill.
 (Z)

 Donald Trump's first Secretary of State, Rex Tillerson, visited Congress earlier this week to share a few anecdotes from his time serving under the President.
 Much of that conversation remains secret, but a few pretty juicy details have leaked out.
 Tillerson said, for example, that when Donald Trump first met Vlad Putin, Putin was much better prepared.
-We already basically knew that, since Trump never prepares for everything, while Putin is a former spy (i.e., information fanatic).
+We already basically knew that, since Trump never prepares for anything, while Putin is a former spy (i.e., information fanatic).
 However, now we have confirmation.
 Tillerson also said that Jared Kushner knows nothing about foreign policy, and did not bother to talk to any experts in order to make up for his deficiencies, leaving him open to manipulation from more savvy foreign officials.

 Surprisingly Trump did not like this news.
 After shouting at reporters for half an hour (see above), the President got on Twitter and sent this out: